📌A single person spends around $971 per month with rent, or $655 for everyday expenses alone.

 How much of a salary does housing take in Veliko Tarnovo?

-How much do people earn on average in Veliko Tarnovo?
+How much should you earn to live well in Veliko Tarnovo?

 How affordable is housing in Veliko Tarnovo?

-Rent is one of Veliko Tarnovo's biggest advantages – 1-bedroom apartments range from $261 to $360 per month, and even central neighborhoods stay accessible on modest incomes.
+Rent is one of the biggest advantages of living in Veliko Tarnovo – 1-bedroom apartments range from $254 to $364 per month, and even central neighborhoods stay accessible on modest incomes.
 Cheap housing frees up cash for everything else.

 What is a monthly transit pass in Veliko Tarnovo?